[table id=22 /]

 In May 2015, Sun International decided to withdraw their sponsorship from the club, and for a while their future seemed uncertain.
 Eventually, Steven Lo’s wife Canny Leung formed a consortium to take over and Hong Kong Pegasus FC was born, winning both the FA Cup and Sapling Cup in the 2015/16 season.
 The side will be looking to improve on their league position this year, however, after finishing in a disappointing 8th position last season.

-② After having gained tremendous support in the Tin Shui Wai and Mong Kok areas, they now ply their trade at Mong Kok Stadium in order to appeal to a wider fan base to facilitate their lofty ambitions, and is a very easy-to-access stadium based in Kowloon.
+② After having gained tremendous support in the Tin Shui Wai and Mong Kok areas, they now ply their trade at Hong Kong Stadium.
+As Southern are playing temporarily in Mong Kok, Pegasus is the only team that represent the island.

 ③ They are a club who pride themselves on their youth work, and have been part of many initiatives to help young people in Hong Kong become more involved in football.

 Tickets cost $80 and can be purchased at the ticketing office next to the main entry gates.
 Merchandise can be purchased on match days outside of the ground, with this season’s home and away replica jerseys costing $539 (additional $150 for printing).